The Road to the Sacred Valley: A Personal Tale of Peru’s Past and Present

 What truly stands out about Peruvians is their warmth and friendliness.
 Once you get to know them, the formalities melt away.
 It’s common for people to hug one another when greeting, regardless of gender.
 And in social settings, when a man is introduced to a woman, a kiss on the cheek is expected, not a handshake.
 These small gestures may seem unfamiliar, but they foster an atmosphere of closeness and trust.

 Peru’s vastness, with its countless ethnic groups and regional traditions, makes it difficult to define a singular "Peruvian culture."
 The country is still grappling with its identity, and one of its biggest challenges remains overcoming discrimination based on race, gender, and appearance.
 This prejudice is not one-sided.
 Lighter skin is often associated with social and economic privilege, but indigenous and mestizo communities can face similar discriminatory behaviours.
 Many indigenous people, especially in the Sierra, still blame "the white man" for their suffering, reflecting on a history of colonisation and exploitation.
 While some idealise their Incan ancestors as symbols of a perfect society, this view overlooks the harsh realities of Inca rule, such as forced labor and social control through fear.
 Ordinary people had little autonomy, and resistance was met with severe punishment.
-The internalised prejudice within these communities often mirrors the discrimination they face today, with both indigenous people and the wider society perpetuating harmful stereotypes.
+The prejudices that have been passed down through generations in these communities often mirror the discrimination they face today, with harmful stereotypes being perpetuated both by indigenous people themselves and by the wider society.

 While the legacy of the Incas is undeniable, it is essential to recognise that the past—both its triumphs and flaws—is behind us.
 Peru today is a multicultural society, with a rich blend of indigenous, Spanish, African, and other influences.
 The challenge now is to foster a sense of unity and inclusion, where all Peruvians, regardless of their physical appearance or social background, can thrive.
 The Incas and the Spanish Conquistadores are part of our history; what matters now is who we are today: a vibrant, diverse, and proud people who love their country.